SamanthaWangdl/raclette-group-website/content/about.md

     She is currently enrolled in the Master's Program in Bio and Brain Engineering at KAIST.
 However, she completed her       Bachelor's Degree in Mechanical       Engineering at BIT.
 You can find her [Email](sarahxu0811@kaist.ac.kr), GITHUB here.
   - **Yukai Xu** </br>
   This is Yukai Xu, and goes by Hobart, affiliated with pronouns he/him/his.
 The diligience and dedication that Hobart projects towards his work is second to none     and that. </br>
   He is a Neurobiology master student at Chinese Institute for Brain Research, Beijing (CIBR).
 He obtained my bachelor’s degree in Analytic Chemistry at         Northeastern University.
+You can find him [Email](xuyukai@cibr.ac.cn), GITHUB here.

   - **Vitto Resnick** </br>
   This is Vitto, and goes by he/him/his.
 His pertinent questions and follow-ups made us think more critically about the project that we embarked on. </br>